-In this article, we've shown that Maxwell gravitation constitutes the mathematical common core of the recently-discovered non-relativistic geometric trinity of gravity (first presented by Wolf, Read, and Vigneron (2023)); we've also explained why the common core of the relativistic geometric trinity is GR, but this common core interpretation is less compelling than in the case of the non-relativistic trinity.
+In this article, we've shown that Maxwell gravitation constitutes the mathematical common core of the recently-discovered non-relativistic geometric trinity of gravity (first presented by Wolf, Read, and Vigneron (2023)); we've also explained why the common core of the relativistic geometric trinity is GR, but this common core interpretation is less compelling than in the case of the nonrelativistic trinity.
 In undertaking this work, we take ourselves to have made good on the exhortation of Lehmkuhl (2017) to explore and chart the 'space of spacetime theories'-at least with respect to this small (albeit philosophically important!) corner of the landscape.
-Along the way, we have developed certain tools-e.g. the distinction between a 'kinematical common core' and 'dynamical common core' of spacetime theories-which we hope might find broader application.

-There also are many future prospects; here we mention just two.
+There are many future prospects; here we mention just two.
 First: one might be interested in whether (a) there exists an extended non-relativistic geometric trinity for the off-shell Newtonian limit presented by Hansen, Hartong, and Obers (2020) (this question was also raised by Wolf, Read, and Vigneron (2023)), and (b) if so, whether there exists a dynamical common core to this non-relativistic trinity.
-And second: one might wonder whether (a) there exists an ultra-relativistic geometric trinity obtained by taking the ultra-relativistic (i.e. roughly speaking, $c \to 0$ ) limit of the relativistic geometric trinity, and (b) again whether there exists a dynamical common core to that trinity also.
+And second: one might wonder whether (a) there exists an ultra-relativistic geometric trinity obtained by taking the ultra-relativistic (i.e. roughly speaking, $c \rightarrow 0$ ) limit of the relativistic geometric trinity, and (b) again whether there exists a dynamical common core to that trinity also.